 Why?
 Because they don’t cut below the skin.
 Instead, they cut parallel to the skin, ensuring exactly the safety more sensitive black skin needs.

 A very good community to start your journey would be Reddit’s Wicked Edge subreddit.
 Quite a few of my clients were fans of Merkur straight razors.
 The brand’s MK 23C safety razor from Amazon.com for black skin should be a good beginner pick for you.

 Perhaps you’re not only looking for bump-free grooming on your face?
-In case you’re looking for shaving for black males – but on your head, we’ve got you covered.
+In your efforts to learn how to avoid razor bumps, how to avoid ingrown hairs and in case you’re looking for shaving for black males – but on your head, we’ve got you covered.